 There is an undeniable love for the sea.
 Most of the locals are elderly – and the impressive thing is that most of them seem to have a habit of taking a swim in the sea every morning.
 Even school kids jump into the sea, over and over again, having fun and laughing – all in the middle of their school day during breaks or free periods.

 There was a general sense of wanting to be outside and be active.

 (MODERATELY) ACTIVE LIFESTYLE

-I already live an active lifestyle, but being away inspired me to enjoy activity even more (it didn’t hurt that the weather was great).
-I did yoga almost every day, aside from swimming, snorkling and jogging (yes, because I was a tourist).
+I already live an active lifestyle, but being away inspired me to enjoy the activity even more (it didn’t hurt that the weather was great).
+I did yoga almost every day, aside from swimming, snorkelling and jogging (yes, because I was a tourist).
 It felt amazing.
 I can highly recommend moderate activity throughout the day as the way to feel fit!

 Here’s the view I had on my daily walks:

 Mediterranean diet consists of olives, olive oil, vegetables, fruits, fish and nuts.
 This is how I ate.
 Obviously I had some pancakes and even some cookies at one point or another – and it was great!